 You Can’t Lose

-Whether or not you win the $10,000, the focus to run this campaign will add buzz to your brand and bring new customers to your business.
+Whether or not you win the $10,000, the focus to run this The campaign is the foundation of your Facebook ad.
+This is where you'll set an advertising objective, which defines what you want your ad to achieve. will add buzz to your brand and bring new customers to your business.
 And after all… If you add 10,000 new likes to your page but don’t win the $10,000, did you really “lose?”

 What Will You Do?